VirtualProgrammingLab/documentation/docs/viplab3.0/computation_template.md

       "identifier": "22483f42-95bf-984a-98a5-ee9485c85c3e", // uuid, for referencing
       "path"      : "code.c",                                // filename on backend
       "metadata"  : // information for frontend
         {
-          "name" : "This is a filename",
-          "decription" : "This section describes the file", "syntaxHighlighting": "C",                    // optional (default: "none")
+          "decription" : "Programming exercise to test your knowledge of C", "syntaxHighlighting": "C",                    // optional (default: "none")
         },
       "parts" : // must: at least one array element